JUST 7006 Legal Internship

 Pre-requisite(s) LAWS 7072 AND

 LAWS 7048 AND

 Students must be enrolled in the 2826 Juris Doctor program.
 This subject is not available for self-select enrolment.
 Due to its popularity intake in the subject will be restricted to expressions of interest.
 GPA and progression in program will be considered.
 Students must have successfully completed 80 credit points of Juris Doctor core subjects, including the four prerequisite subjects before enrolling in this subject.

 On successful completion of this subject, students should be able to:

-- legal information sheets
+- Reflective legal practice.